dhiru2498/Assignment1/README.md

-    TestLinkedHashSet class is to demonstrate the properties of LinkedHashSet.
+TestLinkedHashSet class-TestLinkedHashSet class is to demonstrate the properties of LinkedHashSet.
     Doesn't allow duplicate values.
     Allows at most one null value.
     It follows insertion order.

-    TestTreeSet class is to demonstrate the properties of TreeSet.
+TestTreeSet class-TestTreeSet class is to demonstrate the properties of TreeSet.
     Provides sorted values of list.
     Doesn't allow null value.